Skip to content

 Labels

 A-macros Area: All kinds of macros (custom derive, macro_rules!, proc macros, ..)
 B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
 B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-F-decl_macro `#![feature(decl_macro)]` S-tracking-design-concerns Status: There are blocking ❌ design concerns.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC F-decl_macro `#![feature(decl_macro)]` S-tracking-design-concerns Status: There are blocking design concerns.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Projects